mdfloy22/mdfloy22_/quiz2.md

+**Needs revisions**

 Quiz 2
 Verb synopses
 Check one verb of the first or second conjugation *other than8 amo or habeo, and one verb of the third or third-io conjugation other than capio or duco.
 For each verb, complete the following synopsis, and translate indicative forms as complete sentences.
 Do, facio
 third plural present indicative active
->Dant: They give the money to the worker.
+>Dant: They give ❌the money to the worker.❌
->>Faciunt: They make the crafts.
+>>Faciunt: They make ❌the crafts❌.

 third plural present subjunctive active
 >Dent, faciant

 third plural imperfect indicative active
->Dabant: They used to give money to the workers.
+>Dabant: They used to give ❌money to the workers.❌
->>Faciebant: They used to make the crafts.
+>>Faciebant: They used to make ❌the crafts.❌

 present infinitive active
 >Dare, facere